 We are rolling out planting programmes on farm, establishing large scale predator control, and have new policies and stronger rules on land and water use being rolled out across the region.

-We are trialling an uber style on-demand public transport model, extending our cycle trails and our Sustainable Homes programme and bringing the community together to form a climate a climate action plan for the region.
+We are trialling an on-demand public transport model, extending our cycle trails and our Sustainable Homes programme and bringing the community together to form a climate a climate action plan for the region.

-Let’s protect our future, and act now.
+Let’s protect our future and act now.

 Rick Barker – Hawke’s Bay Regional Council Chair

 Ināia tonu nei: a low emissions future for Aotearoa - Advice to the New Zealand Government on its first three emissions budgets and direction for its emissions reduction plan 2022 – 2025, from the Climate Change Commission.

 Check out our climate action videos - three case studies taking action towards a low emissions future.